kallisto-finance/kallisto-docs/docs/src/guide/chaser-vault.md

 ## ERC20 common functions

 Define internal functions for mint, burn, safe transfer and safe transfer from alternative addresses.

+mint: mint a token specified by its address at a specific amount

+burn: burn a token specified by its address at a specific amount

+safe_approve: approve the use of a token by a smart contract

+safe_transfer: transfer token from the vault to another address

+safe_transfer_from: transfer token from one address to another address

 ```Javascript
 @internal
 def _mint(_to: address, _value: uint256):